averoulis13/UCLA-MAS-Thesis/README.md

 # UCLA-MAS-Thesis
-Thesis on Analyzing Offensive Line Play with Tracking Data
+This thesis evaluates offensive line play that analyzes an offensive lineman's physical dominance, measured through speed, agility, power, and other variables.

 Full thesis can be found here: https://www.proquest.com/docview/2828117780

-This thesis evaluates offensive line play that analyzes an offensive lineman's physical dominance, measured through speed, agility, power, and other variables.

 Here are the steps I have taken to accomplish this: